Definition of SEO

 - And even more stats from Search Engine Journal here.

-Does your business need SEO?
+Does your business need an SEO company in Columbus??
 Yes, because if you are not improving but your competition is, they will surpass you sooner or later.
 As your competition moves ahead of you in search results, your new customer count, new revenue and ROI will begin to fall.
 Every company with a website needs SEO.
 Don’t know where to start?
 Click here to start a conversation.